Negative Emotions On Our Health

-Is there duality in our world?
+Is there a duality in our world?
 Sure, you could say there is to a degree, but mostly we spend a lot of time defining and judging what is to be considered as positive and what we consider to be as negative.
 The brain is a very powerful tool and as we define what something is or should be, we begin to have that result play out in our world.
-Have you ever noticed, for example that someone driving can get cut off and lose their lid, get angry and suddenly they are feeling negative, down and in bad mood?
+Have you ever noticed, for example, that someone driving can get cut off and lose their lid, get angry and suddenly they are feeling negative, down, and in bad mood?
 Whereas someone else can get cut off while driving and simply apply the break slightly and move on with their day as if nothing happened.
 In this case, the same experience yet one sees it as negative while the other doesn’t.
 So are things innately positive and negative?
 Or do we define things as positive and negative?

 Cut The Perceptions As Much As Possible